wavelab/libwave/docs/ref/geometry/frame_templates.md

 In the above example, they are just any type.
 So, technically you could define something silly like `Rotation<int, char>`.
 It is possible to give the reference frame types some additional meaning, but that would make things more complicated.

+### What do we need for actual implementation?

+In a real implementation we would want
+- Vectors to have 3 designators, not 1
+- More operations defined
+- Integration with an actual Vector class

+While the behind-the-scenes implementation will necessarily be more complex than the example, the usage should not be.
+Remember the goal for the usage is to write something like `Vector<ImuFrame, ImuFrame, CameraFrame> p` instead of `Vector3d I_p_I_C`.

+The implementation questions are

+- What operations are allowed?
+- What syntax is desired?
+    - Are three designators always needed?
+    - How to deal with, e.g. time indexes?
+(Several options)
+- How to enforce correctness and produce errors? (specialization or static_assert?)
+- How to integrate into geometry classes?
+Inherit or wrap? _Since we already have a wrapper Rotation class, can conveniently just add it into the wrapper_
+- Simple template implementation as above, or fancy-pants Boost.MPL or Boost.Units-based library? _Probably simple implementation_
+- Automatic conversion?
+A `tf`-like transform tree? _No_

+### Possible frustrations

+- If you know that the A Frame and the B frame are oriented the same way, you may normally just add vectors between them `A_p_CA = A_p_BA + B_p_CB`.
+But that's not true in general, and the system won't allow that.
+You would need to define a rotation.
+But this may not be a bad thing, as it requires explicity stating the assumption that there is no rotation between the frames.
+Some helpers may be desired, like IdentityRotation<B,A>.
+ - Some people may want the decorators present on _all_ appearances of the variable (e.g. in a variable name like `A_p_CA`).
+My system by design puts the reference frame information in the type, not (necessarily) the name.
+(Note most IDEs will readily show the type for any apperanance of a variable)